tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 >         ]
 {% endhighlight %}

-This function converts a list of text tuples into a database connection string, which is a byte string.
+We used a utility function that converts a list of text tuples into a database connection string, which is byte string.
 It joins each tuple with an equals sign and then joins each element in the list with a space.

 {% highlight hs %}
 createConnectionString [("k1", "v1"), ("k2", "v2")]